gilas19/RushHour/README.md

 This project demonstrates the application of AI techniques to solve and analyze the Rush Hour puzzle game, providing a platform for comparing different algorithms and heuristics.

-## How to Run
+## How to Build

-Clone the repository
+* Clone the repository
 ```
 git clone https://github.com/gilas19/RushHour.git
 ```

-Build the project
+* Open directory and build the project
 ```
 mkdir build && cd build && cmake .. && make
 ```

-* if using docker, run the following commands to build the project and run the container:
+**_Note:_** if using docker, run the following commands to build the project and run the container:
 ```
 docker build -t rushhour .
 docker run -it rushhour